-Since the arrival of Covid-19 in South Africa, the Reserve Bank has cut the repo rate twice to help our country deal with the economic impact of the pandemic.
+Since the arrival of Covid-19 in South Africa, the Reserve Bank has cut the repo rate three times to help our country deal with the economic impact of the pandemic.
 It sounds like a lot of financial jargon, but the repo rate is important to every person who has debt because it influences loan interest directly.

 Let’s start with understanding the jargon.
 The repo rate – short for repurchase rate – is the interest rate at which the South African Reserve Bank lends money to the commercial banks so that they can extend loans to consumers.

 When the repo rate changes, therefore, interest rates on bank loans also change.

 The prime interest rate is the benchmark rate for a customer with a good credit record.
 Banks use the prime rate as a starting point when they decide on the interest rate to offer a customer.
 Depending on how risky or not you are as a lender, the type of loan you want, and the risk appetite of the bank, you will get offered a rate that is below or above prime.
 At the moment, prime is 7.25%, which is 3.5% higher than the repo rate.

 Now that we know all this, it is easy to see how the interest rate on a loan from a bank will go up and down according to the repo rate – unless you have chosen a fixed interest rate when you signed your loan agreement.